BestTimesToVisit.com Logo

 Husky Sledding & Reindeer Sleigh Rides

-While primarily tourist activities, these offer a unique way to experience the Lapland landscape, often including transport to and from the starting point.
-They are a quintessential Lapland adventure.
+While primarily an activity, these offer a unique and traditional way to experience the Lappish wilderness, often including transportation to and from activity starting points.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.